lentschi/ngx-ellipsis/README.md

 In case you want to contribute/fork:

-1. Run `npm install --prefix ./projects/ngx-ellipsis`
+1. Run `npm install`
-1. Adept version and author in `./projects/ngx-ellipsis/package.json`.
+1. Adept version and author in `./projects/ngx-ellipsis/package.json` and commit the changes to your fork.
 1. Run `npm run build-lib` which outputs the build to `./dist/ngx-ellipsis`.
 1. Copy README.md to `./dist/ngx-ellipsis` and modify it accordingly.
 1. Run `cd ./dist/ngx-ellipsis && npm publish`.